etching-net/etching-net.github.io/README.md

 # DIGITAL ARTIFACT INDEX
-###### *knowledge and culture on the immutable ledger of Bitcoin*
+###### *seminal knowledge and culture on the immutable ledger of Bitcoin*

 ### What is this?

-**Etching.net** offers a volunteer-curated [list of Bitcoin digital artifacts](#bitcoin-artifacts-by-ordinal) that exemplify longstanding cultural value.
-Anyone can contribute a record of historical significance to the index.
+**Etching.net** offers a volunteer-curated [list of Bitcoin digital artifacts](#bitcoin-artifacts-by-ordinal) that preserve seminal works with longstanding cultural value.

-A [project to inscribe important information](https://github.com/users/etching-net/projects/1) on the Bitcoin network base layer is also organized here.
-You can learn more about the underlying technology at the [Ordinals website](https://ordinals.com).
+Anyone can contribute a record to the index!

 ### Why though?

-The mission of etching.net is to preserve humanity's hard-won knowledge on the blockchain, like a time-capsule, in order to reduce the potential damage to civilization in the case of a catastrophic event.
+The mission of etching.net is to safeguard humanity's hard-won knowledge on the blockchain, like a time-capsule, in order to reduce the potential damage to civilization in the case of a catastrophic event.

-These records can also serve as a rich library for learning anywhere in the world today, as well as in the far, uncertain future.
+These records can also serve as a rich public library for learning anywhere in the world today, as well as in the far, uncertain future.

 ### How is it different from other NFTs?